-The membership of the APBA V&H Committee Division shall consist of persons or other entities who are interested in and willing to be active and participate in furthering the aims and purposes of APBA and V&H. The members of the V&H Division of APBA will receive a membership and registration card for their vintage boat(s).
+The membership of the APBA V&H Committee shall consist of persons or other entities who are interested in and willing to be active and participate in furthering the aims and purposes of APBA and V&H. The members of the V&H Division of APBA will receive a membership and registration card for their vintage boat(s).

-1. The V&H Committee Division is open to all classes of former racing boats from Outboards through Unlimiteds outboards through unlimiteds.
+- 1. The V&H Committee is open to all classes of former racing boats from outboards through unlimiteds.
 The expanding popularity of Vintage activities makes it appropriate to clarify the types of boats that can be categorized as APBA V&H. The mission of the V&H Division has been to promote and preserve the rich history of APBA boat racing.
 To accomplish this, it is important that standards are in place to help participants restore, replicate or create boats that will reflect that mission.
-The goal is not to create a series of rules to enable static judging contests or inhibit participation, but rather to offer guidelines to members, participants, restorers and boat builders that will make it possible to continue the growth of V&H and thus achieve the Division's stated mission.

-Vintage Class Boats: A "Vintage" boat is designated to have been a hull style that is 25 years old or older older. was approved for racing between 1946 and 1992.
-The Vintage Division Committee Class designates the various hull types using Groups.

-- 1. The Vintage Class Groups are defined as: - Group A Outboards hydroplanes and runabouts, Stock, Modified, PRO - Group B Outboard Performance Craft (OPC) outboard tunnel, V bottom, and flat-bottom hulls - Group C Inboards all types - Group D Gentleman Racers - Group E Unlimited Hydros - 2.
-Hulls which are older than 25 years, but still legal to compete in Category Racing, must declare themselves to be either Vintage and Historic or their appropriate Class for the entire racing year.
-A hull cannot run both ways.
+The goal is not to create a series of rules to enable static judging contests or inhibit participation, but rather to offer guidelines to members, participants, restorers and boat builders that will make it possible to continue the growth of V&H and thus achieve the Division's stated mission. - 2.
+Definition: Vintage Boat: A "Vintage" boat is designated to have been a hull style that is 25 years old or older older.
+The Vintage Division designates the various hull types using Groups. - A. The Vintage Groups are defined as: - Group A Outboards hydroplanes and runabouts, Stock, Modified, PRO - Group B Outboard Performance Craft (OPC) outboard tunnel, V bottom, and flatbottom hulls - Group C Inboards all types - Group D Gentleman Racers - Group E Unlimited Hydros